Sångshyttan Micro Calendar2025-03-30T13:16:53+00:00

 Sångshyttan Micro Season Calendar

-Inspired by Japanese tradition and Alexa Firmenich on her blog Lifeworlds, we now create a micro season calendar.
-We follow life on the farm as it unfolds over the course of a year.
+One year has passed.
+Inspired by Japanese tradition and Alexa Firmenich on her blog Lifeworlds, we have created a micro season calendar.
+We followed life on the farm as it unfolded over the course of one a year , from March 2024 to March 2025.
 It describes different events and important relationships that we have with the more than human world on the farm.
 Instead of dividing each day into one of four seasons, the Japanese calendar is divided into 72 different sections.
 Each of these sections lies within one of 24 divisions, all of which have been given descriptively beautiful names.
 The 72 sections (or kō) only last for about five days each, but still perfectly describe what happens as life blossoms and ebbs.

 Subscribe to our newsletter